bennyrubanov/chessanalysis/README.md

 # Extra Credit

 - what time people rage quit at different ELOs
+- Which piece is a "defender" for when checkmate within king capture range is possible
 - most queens to appear in a game
 - how often a piece is promoted to different pieces
 - which openings at different levels